 Bulk mailings allow postal customers to send large mailings of identical pieces of mail at reduced postal rates.
-The “bulk” in bulk mail comes from the fact that mail pieces are processed and mailed in large quantities.
-Bulk mail is delivered to individual mailing addresses and paid for in one payment by the business or organization.
-Bulk mail has a variety of modern names like pre-sort standard mail, Bulk Business Mail and Marketing Mail.
+The “bulk” part comes from the fact that mail pieces are processed and mailed in large quantities.
+These pieces are delivered to individual mailing addresses and paid for in one payment by the business or organization.
+This type of mail has a variety of modern names like pre-sort standard mail, Bulk Business Mail and Marketing Mail.

-By offering discounted rates for bulk mailing, the U.S. Postal Service basically rewards businesses for making its job a little easier.
-To qualify for bulk mail rates, businesses sort and organize their mail pieces so the post office doesn’t have to.
+By offering discounted rates for these campaigns, the U.S. Postal Service basically rewards businesses for making its job a little easier.
+To qualify for these discounted rates, businesses sort and organize their mail pieces so the post office doesn’t have to.
 By saving the postal service time, businesses earn a discount.

 A lot of mail can be sent at bulk rate, but it must meet a number of requirements.
 For one, it must be the same mail piece, sent to many people.
 Here are just a few examples:

 Also, only mail being delivered in the United States qualifies.
-International mail cannot be sent bulk mail.
+International mail does not qualify.

 The number of mail pieces required varies from one type of mail to another.
-The current quantity required for bulk mail is:
+The current quantity required is:

 USPS Marketing Mail – 200 pieces or 50 pounds of mail

-Bulk mail pricing can be difficult to predict; one industry writer said bulk mail rates are about as difficult to predict as airfares.
+Bulk mail pricing can be difficult to predict; one industry writer said these rates are about as difficult to predict as airfares.
 A number of factors come into play when the USPS calculates rates.
 Among them are:

 The USPS website includes a handy calculator that can help determine the amount of discount a mailing would receive.